yminzhang/yminzhang.github.io/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '📚 Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        My studies focus on differential privacy (DP)—a de facto standard for individual privacy protection—in both centralized and federated settings.
+Specifically, I design algorithms to address fundamental and practical problems under DP, such as identifying top-*k* frequent items or collecting trajectory data.
+I am also interested in privacy-preserving machine learning, though I am not an expert :)

-        Please reach out to collaborate 😃
+        Feel free to reach out if you’re interested in my research or would like to collaborate 😃
     design:
       columns: '1'

   - block: collection
     id: news
     content:
-      title: News
+      title: 💬 News
       subtitle: ''
       text: ''
       # Page type to display.
 E.g. post, talk, publication...